Suyeshbatman/ai110-module1show-gameglitchinvestigator-starter/reflection.md

 ## 1. What was broken when you started?

 - What did the game look like the first time you ran it?
+  Immediately noticed the "Developer Debug Info" section in the page.
+Upon clicking on it, I could see the "Secret", even before starting the game.
-- List at least two concrete bugs you noticed at the start
+- List at least two concrete bugs you noticed at the start 1."Show Hint" shows a glitching "Stop" sign at the top right corner before "Deploy" link for a breif second and disappears.
+The hints dont change with every answer submitted, even if the user needs       to go lower or higher it will keep on displaying "Go Higher" or "Go Lower" continuously.
-  (for example: "the hints were backwards").
+  2. Attempts Left counter does not work.
+Hint
+  3. Upon ending the game and winning, the game does not reset when "New Game" button is clicked but the details in "Developer Debug Info" changes.

 ---